They didn’t fit the typical millionaire profile.

 Take a look at your emergency fund at least once each year, and determine if it is sufficient to cover at least 3 to 6 months of living expenses, based on your current expense level.
 If it isn’t, set up a plan to refresh it as needed.
 It’s hard to remain financially stable without a well-stocked emergency fund.

 A lot of people understand the importance of saving money in an emergency fund and for retirement.
 But less well understood is saving for specific goals.
 Those goals could include saving money for your children’s college education, saving money to replace your car without having to take a loan, or saving money to make major repairs on your home.

 This isn’t just about saving money – it’s also about becoming self-funding.
 That means you pay cash for the kinds of major things other people borrow money for.

 I’m a huge believer in revisiting your goals every 90 days.
-I started this over 4 years ago and I’ve seen my revenue nearly triple while taking more days off than I ever have.
+I started this over 4 years ago, and I’ve seen my revenue nearly triple while taking more days off than I ever have.
 So yes, I’m a HUGE advocate of goal setting.
-Here’s a quick peak on my last quarters goals as well as my goals for 2015.
+Here’s a quick peek at my last quarter’s goals as well as my goals for 2015.